Learn all about your body’s cannabinoid receptors and the role they play in keeping many important functions balanced and running optimally.

 It is through these interactions that CBD augments the body’s own synthesized endocannabinoids and supports the EC system and its efforts to keep the body’s functions running optimally.

-The naturally balancing reactions that come from cannabinoid receptors and CBD acting on each other are why CBD oil products have become so attractive as a supplement to support health and well-being.
+The naturally balancing reactions that come from cannabinoid receptors and CBD acting on each other are why CBD oil products have become so attractive for supporting health and well-being.

 CBD enthusiasts also appreciate that they can experience the benefits of plant-derived cannabinoids and not get high.
 Because CBD blocks CB1 receptors, not only will it not cause any intoxicating effects but it suppresses the euphoric properties of cannabinoids like THC.